B-Deforce/B-Deforce.github.io/_pages/about.md

 Feel free to reach out at boje.deforce\[at\]kuleuven.be

 ### News
+📢 *Aug 2024*: I started an internship as applied scientist at Amazon.
+Here, I'll be working on causal inference with the European marketing team.

+📢 *Aug 2024*: Our paper *"Time-Series Foundation Models for Forecasting Soil Moisture Levels in Smart Agriculture"* has been presented at KDD '24 as part of the fragile earth workshop.
+Available on [OpenReview](https://openreview.net/forum?id=GZBGhi4JfE)

+📢 *April 2024*: The work done at Carnegie Mellon University is now available on [Arxiv](https://arxiv.org/abs/2404.02865)

 📢 *January 2024*: Our paper *"Harnessing the power of transformers and data fusion in smart irrigation"* has been published in [Applied Soft Computing](https://www.sciencedirect.com/science/article/abs/pii/S1568494624000206)